yiiihan/yiiihan.github.io/_pages/about.md

 Hi, welcome to my homepage!

 I am a senior in School of Mathematics in Shanghai Jiao Tong University(SJTU), China.
-Currently, i work as a research assistant in Professor [Rui Duan](https://sites.google.com/view/ruiduan/)'s group in Harvard T.H.Chan School of Public Health in Boston.
+Currently, i work as a research assistant in Professor [Rui Duan](https://sites.google.com/view/ruiduan/)'s group in Harvard T.H.Chan School of Public Health.

 Previously in 2022 Spring, I was an exchange student in Statistics and Data Science Department in Cornell University.
 I had the pleasure of doing an independent project supervised by Professor [Yang Ning](https://yangning.stat.cornell.edu) about regression discontinuity.